dmodel-ai/dmodel-ai.github.io/nulls/blog_post.md

 If we want code that does not `TypeError` at runtime, we can strengthen our type checker by requiring that there be some valid, non-`Any`, type for the function that typechecks at the call site and in the function body.
-This type need not appear in the source code, but is required to exist.
+This new typechecker is still checking unannotated functions, but passing fewer of them.
 We'll call this augmented type system mypy++.

 In Appendix [B.2](#sec:unannotatedfuncs), we formalize the unannotated function rules for mypy vs mypy++.